-- IaaS vendors provide the whole infrastructure (virtual machines) which you can configure according to your needs.
-If you want to work on Linux machines, you can, if you want to work on Windows machine, that possible too.
+- IaaS vendors provide the whole infrastructure (virtual machines), which you can configure according to your needs.
+If you want to work on Linux machines, you can; if you want to work on the Windows machine, that is possible.
 Also, you will not have to worry about where the machine is located.
 You can rent as many virtual machines as you want and run your application in parallel.
-So in IaaS, the runtime of your application is in your hands as it depends on the number of machines you are using and their respective configurations.
+In IaaS, your application’s runtime is in your hands as it depends on the number of machines you are using and their respective configurations.

 Advantages of Cloud Services

 Now let’s look at some of the advantages of these cloud services:

 1. Easier to Implement: In the case of on-premise deployments, a lot of services need to be built from scratch and

 installed manually in your local systems.
 But cloud services give you the right resources to start building your applications without much of a hassle and can be deployed and made available anywhere around the globe.

 2. Scalable: In case of heavy traffic in your web application, you may need more resources to handle